opendatazurich/starter-code-generator/_templates/template_md_header.md

 ⚠️ **Note**: To **download individual files from GitHub you need to switch to the file's `RAW` view and then `Right-Click-Save-As`.** Only so you get the proper file format rather than the HTML that GitHub yields.

-Feedback is always very welcome – simply open an issue.
+Feedback is always very welcome – simply open an issue or contact us at [opendata@zuerich.ch](mailto://opendata@zuerich.ch).

+🌻 Our thanks for the [template](https://github.com/rnckp/starter-code-opendataswiss-gh) and help goes to [Patrick Arnecke](https://github.com/rnckp) from the Statistical Office of the Canton of Zurich!

 👉 Here is the link to the [repository]({{ GITHUB_REPO }}) that contains currently 2 x {{ DATASET_COUNT }} code files (1 x R, 1 x Python) for all data sets (*«resources»*) that are available on [{{ PROVIDER }}]({{ DATA_PORTAL }}) and that contain  CSV, parquet or geojson files.
 This website is build from this repo.